jasonair/jamai/EDGE_PERSISTENCE_FIX.md

 # Edge Persistence Fix

-## Issue
+## Issues
-Wires (edges) connecting nodes were sometimes disappearing from saved projects.
+1. Wires (edges) connecting nodes were sometimes disappearing from saved projects.
+2. When deleting a node and pressing undo, the node came back but wires did not restore.

 ## Root Causes Identified